 We at Little Stars provide a staffing ratio in line with the Welfare requirements of The Early Years Foundation Stage to ensure that children have sufficient individual attention and to guarantee care and education of a high quality.
-Our staff are appropriately qualified and we carry out checks for criminal and other records through the Criminal Records Bureau and Disclosure and Barring Service in accordance with statutory requirements.
+Our staff are appropriately qualified, and we carry out checks for criminal and other records through obtaining a DBS in accordance with statutory requirements.